wso2/docs-is/en/includes/guides/authentication/conditional-auth/configure-conditional-auth.md

 ## Add a secret to the script
 Secrets securely store values associated with external APIs.
 These secret values are used in conditional authentication scripts when {{ product_name }} is required to interact with an external API (service endpoint) during the authentication process.
 You can securely store these secret values on the {{ product_name }} Console and retrieve them whenever required for `callChoreo()` conditional authentication function.

+!!! warning "Before you proceed"

+    When working with Asgardeo conditional authentication scripts, <b>never log secrets</b> or sensitive information within your authentication flows.

 ### Create a new secret

 To add a new secret: